googleapis/google-cloud-php/README.md

 See [CONTRIBUTING](CONTRIBUTING.md) for more information on how to get started.

+However, this is not an official support channel.
+If you have support questions, file a support request through the normal Google support channels, or post questions on a forum such as [StackOverflow](http://stackoverflow.com/questions/tagged/google-cloud-platform+php).

 ## License

 Apache 2.0 - See [LICENSE](LICENSE) for more information.